 Off-site surveys conducted after the experience tend to have low response rates.
 Still, on the other hand, they can provide an accurate picture of how long the experience stayed on the minds of your participants.
 Did they make a purchase since then?
 How did the experience affect their feelings or awareness about the brand?

 On-site, you can conduct a post-event survey on the exit or send one in a few days after the activation.
 With an on-site survey, their memories are still fresh, and you’ll see a higher response rate.
-However, the participants might feel that the survey disrupts their experience.
+However, the participants might feel that the survey disrupts their immersive experiences.

-Despite the growing experiential marketing trends, brand managers still find it challenging to prove the ROI of their experiential campaigns.
-When deciding on the experiential marketing agency to hire, ask to see examples of experiential marketing campaigns they have executed and reports on their effectiveness.
+Despite the growing experiential marketing trends, senior management still find it challenging to prove the ROI of their experiential campaigns.
+When deciding on the experiential marketing agency to hire, ask to see experiential marketing examples they have executed and reports on their effectiveness.

 Want to work directly with an accomplished experiential marketing agency with 25 years of experience?
 Pro Motion is an industry leader in creating engaging, effective campaigns.
 Give us a call at 636.449.3162.